Top Tips for Booking Cheap Flights and Hotels in Iquitos

 Frequently Asked Questions

-Best Time to Visit Iquitos
+Best time to visit Iquitos

 The best time to visit Iquitos, Peru, largely depends on weather preferences and the activities you are interested in.
 Iquitos has a tropical rainforest climate with two main seasons: wet and dry.